 The two Treiber Lakes and three Lamb Lakes were constructed under Colorado Division of Reclamation, Mining, and Safety ("DRMS") permit no. M-1977-439 (Home Office Pit).
 The Home Office Pit is operated by Martin Marietta Materials ("MMM") and is included in their Home Office Pit SWSP (WDID 0302517, Plan ID 2998), most recently approved in a letter dated December 6, 2019.
-The Treiber Lakes and the Lamb Lakes have officially been separated from the Home Office Pit mining permit boundaries and are now covered under DRMS permit nos.
+The Treiber Lakes and the Lamb Lakes have officially been separated from the Home Office Pit mining permit boundaries and are now covered under DRMS Permit Nos.
 M-2011-049 and M-2018-039, respectively.

 The Partners completed construction of a slurry wall around Treiber Lake A on August 7, 2013.
 The liner was approved on January 27, 2014 and re-approved (after intentional breaching) on August 19, 2015 as meeting the design standard.
-A slurry wall was completed around Treiber Lake

-B in May, 2016.
+A slurry wall was completed around Treiber Lake B in May, 2016.
 The liner for Treiber Lake B was approved on September 16, 2016 as meeting the design standard.
-Treiber Lakes A and B are therefore classified as lined reservoirs in accordance with the 1999 SEO Guidelines.
-The remainder of the historical lagged depletions from the Treiber Lakes were replaced during the previous SWSP plan period.
-Therefore, the Treiber Lakes are no longer included in this SWSP.
+Treiber Lakes A and B are both now classified as lined reservoirs in accordance with the 1999 SEO Guidelines.
+All lagged depletions associated with the Treiber Lakes have been replaced under previous SWSPs; therefore, the Treiber Lakes are no longer included in this SWSP.

 The Lamb Lakes are located just northwest of the City of Fort Collins in Section 3, Township 7 North, Range 69 West of the 6th P.M.
-The only depletions required to be replaced during the SWSP period will be evaporative depletions from Lamb B and Lamb C. Replacement sources under this SWSP include releases of reusable water from mountain reservoirs, direct replacement from transmountain sources, reusable municipal return flows from East Larimer County District pursuant to case no. 2009CW282, water stored in the Overland Trail Reservoirs pursuant to case no. 2000CW251, and water stored during free river conditions in the River Bluffs Reservoir.
+The only depletions required to be replaced during this SWSP period will be evaporative depletions from Lamb Lake B and Lamb Lake C. Replacement sources under this SWSP include releases of reusable water from mountain reservoirs, direct replacement from transmountain sources, reusable municipal return flows from East Larimer County District pursuant to case no. 2009CW282, water stored in the Overland Trail Reservoirs pursuant to case no. 2000CW251, water stored during free river conditions in the River Bluffs Reservoir, and reusable municipal return flows from the Fort Collins-Loveland Water District.